 Most listings are in the $20's per square foot per year.
-The Sterling Park region is seeing a decline in rates.
-In the last 3 months, the median rate decreased $1 per sqft per year.
-That's a 5% decrease in rent.
+The Sterling Park submarket is experiencing a decline in rates.
+In the last 3 months, the median rate fell $1 per sqft per year.
+That's a 5% decline in rent.

-Compared to the rest of the Washington D.C. market, the Sterling Park submarket has lower rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Washington D.C. market, the Sterling Park region has smaller rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 29 listings have been listed, which means leases are probably going fast.
+In the last 90 days, 29 listings have come on the market, which means new availabilities might be going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 950 sqft.
-Most properties in this market are around 2 stories.
-Most buildings in this area were built in 1989 and are Class B.
+Most properties in this area are close to 2 floors.
+Most buildings in this market were built in 1989 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Construction is the dominant industry in this market.
-Commute by car is the most popular way to get to work amongst Sterling Park occupants.
+Construction is the dominant industry in this region.
+Commute by car is the most popular way to get to work amongst Sterling Park residents.
 Commuting around an hour a day is the norm for those who opt to reside in this part of town.